contefran/Caron/Readme.md

 # Caron
-A wannabe tool to visualize the outcome of a simulation in real time
+A tool to visualize the outcome of an MHD simulation in real time

 ## Usage